-We know that in modern technology the Semiconductor materials have a huge role.
-Almost all the high-speed electronic devices are made of a semiconductor.
-But we cannot use a pure semiconductor material to construct those devices. we need to dope the semiconductors before using them.
-In this article, we are going to discuss exactly why do we need doping in semiconductor?
+In modern technology, Semiconductor materials have a huge role.
+Almost all high-speed electronic devices are made of semiconductors.
+One cannot use a pure semiconductor material to construct those devices.
+Impure atoms are doped in semiconductors before using them.
+In this article, we’re going to discuss exactly why we need doping in a semiconductor.

 Contents in this article:

 - What are the two types of doping in semiconductors?

 - Why do we need doping in semiconductor materials?

 Doping is the mixing of impure atoms in a pure semiconductor material.
 Here the impure atoms refer to the atoms that are different from the pure semiconductor.
 The most commonly used impure atoms are Boron (B), Aluminum (Al), Arsenic (As), Phosphorus (P), etc.